 Border angels participate in awareness programs and community education that involve trips to the desert with the help of guides, placing water for immigrants crossing routes to the border as well as educating individuals on the history of the Mexico-US border laws and make them have the firsthand experience of the frontier fence.

 The group also touches on the immigrant population of the San Diego County.
 It is through several migrant outreach programs like free legal assistance program and Day Laborer outreach held at their office every Tuesday of the week.
-The organization works hard to dismiss the several myths that surround immigration in the US and establish the truth and justice.

 During the immigrant’s crisis in 2014, Border Angels were most active.
 This prompted to the rise in the number of unaccompanied kids from Central America to seek entrance into the US.
 You can find more of this information on Jim Larkins Facebook page.

-Border Angels donated more than 45 ton of donated books, toys, clothing, and food for immigrants.
 The organization’s volunteers gave a counterpoint to anti-immigration protesters who tried to block donations and demonstrated against the tons of migrants coming for their processing in Murrieta, California, in Riverside County.

 In conclusion, Frontera Fund and Border Angels are two organizations that have worked hard to make sure that the world is a better place for immigrants.